LHNCBC/flowsheet-lhc/README.md

 ## LHC Flowsheet App

-The LHC Flowsheet is a tool that talks to a FHIR server, and loads the Observations for a selected patient into a flowsheet.
-This project is no longer active at LHC.
+The LHC Flowsheet was a tool that talks to a FHIR server, and loads the Observations for a selected patient into a flowsheet.
+This project is not currently active.
 Many planned features were not implemented and it might have unknown bugs.
-We are releasing it as an open-source software as we have seen interests in this project from the FHIR community.
+We are releasing it as an open-source software as we have seen interest in this project from the FHIR community.
 We are only able to provide limited support for this project.
 Use it at your own risk.

 It is being developed by the Lister Hill National Center for Biomedical Communications ([LHNCBC](https://lhncbc.nlm.nih.gov)), National Library of